About School Direct

 You’ll be placed in a host academy and attend university two days per week.
 In February you’ll join another academy for 4-6 weeks, then continue at your host academy for the remainder of the year.

 You’ll either choose, or be assigned, a host academy where you’ll gain most of your experience and training.
-Over the year you will also spend time in another academy within the trust, in the Hastings and St Leonards area.
+Over the year you will also spend time in another academy within the Trust.
 We believe this will help you to develop as a teacher, by broadening your experience of how different academies work.

 Both have benefitted from a two-year £2.6 million upgrade to their ICT facilities.
 This has been carried out as part of a £30 million investment programme which has delivered new or substantially refurbished academy buildings and facilities, enabling us to introduce state-of-the-art technology and teaching solutions.